 The Onboarding Email – Essential for Customer Acquisition & Retention

-Whichever way you choose to go, a successful onboarding campaign can be a real shot in the arm for your brand.
-That’s due to the benefits the emails offer for both customer retention and acquisition.
+Whichever way you choose to go, a successful onboarding campaign will bring you customer retention and acquisition.

 The principal benefit of onboarding is that it engages new customers.
 You create a closer connection and thus have a better chance of retaining their business.

 Beyond that, though, great onboarding can also earn you new business.
 Engaged customers are more likely to buy your other products.
 They’ll also advocate for your brand and recommend you to friends and colleagues.